 Traditional network security models have faced unprecedented challenges in adapting to the demands of a rapidly changing digital environment.
-As businesses embrace Digital Transformation and become increasingly cloud-native, mobile, and interconnected, the corporate network perimeter is gradually disappearing, exposing users to malware, ransomware, and other cyber threats.
+As businesses embrace digital transformation and become increasingly cloud-native, mobile, and interconnected, the corporate network perimeter is gradually disappearing, exposing users to malware, ransomware, and other cyber threats.
 Traditional perimeter security tools no longer provide adequate protection from these threats.
-But even more so, traditional remote access solutions like virtual private networks (VPN) can no longer ensure the scalability and performance needed for the increasingly mobile and remote workforce, especially during pandemic times.
+But even more so, traditional remote access solutions like virtual private networks (VPN) can no longer ensure the scalability and performance needed for the increasingly mobile and remote workforce.

 VPN is a typical example of a technology that was never designed for the purposes it is used nowadays.
-Besides creating potential bottlenecks by forcing companies to backhaul remote users’ traffic to a central location and thus negatively affecting performance and productivity, VPN appliances grant those users full, uncontrolled access to entire LANs.
+Besides creating potential bottlenecks by forcing companies to backhaul remote users’ traffic to a central location and thus negatively affecting performance and productivity, VPN appliances grant those users full, uncontrolled access to entire local area networks (LANs).
 This dramatically expands the attack surface of corporate networks, provides easy lateral movement for potential attackers, and enables uncontrolled access to internal resources with implicit trust.

 One of the fundamental misconceptions the industry experts are still struggling to explain to the public is that Zero Trust is not an off-the-shelf product, but a journey that begins with a long-term business strategy and focuses on a step-by-step implementation, using existing or readily available tools and technologies, while maintaining the continuity of business processes and avoiding adding even more complexity to the existing architecture.
 Overcoming these challenges requires a holistic approach, involving careful planning, stakeholder education, and collaboration with experienced cybersecurity professionals.

-- In recent years, Zero Trust architectures have gained enormous popularity as a more secure, yet flexible and future-proof alternative to traditional perimeter-based security.
+- Zero Trust architectures have gained enormous popularity as more secure, yet flexible and future-proof alternatives to traditional perimeter-based security.
 By eliminating the very notion of a trusted system, ZT architectures enforce strict identity verification and least-privilege access policies for every user, device, or application, regardless of where they are located.

 - ZTNA is the key technology that enables modern Zero Trust architectures, together with comprehensive identity management, strong multi-factor authentication, and real-time behavior analytics.
 Besides dramatically reducing the attack surface and preventing lateral movement for hackers (and thus significantly improving security posture), it has the potential to greatly simplify both the users’ and administrators’ experiences.

-- The Overall Leaders in Zero Trust Network Access are (in alphabetical order): Absolute Software, Broadcom, Cato Networks, Cisco, Cloudflare, Google, Jamf, Lookout, NetFoundry, Palo Alto Networks, and Perimeter 81.
+- The Overall Leaders in Zero Trust Network Access are (in alphabetical order): Absolute Software, Akamai Technologies, Broadcom, Cato Networks, Check Point, Cisco, Cloudflare, Fortinet, Jamf, Lookout, NetFoundry, and Sophos.